Bronze Age Carved Rock (PRANYM PH1*)

 OS Maps - Landranger 94 (Whitby & Esk Dale), Explorer OL27 (North York Moors - Eastern Area)

-*Update: Stone number PH1 in Chappell & Brown's 'Prehistoric Rock Art in the North York Moors' 2005 (PRANYM), it is now thought it may have come from one of the barrows that once stood a short distance to the south of the Hotel.
-See also York Museum Stone which may be one of the lost stones mentioned above, another may be located in Scarborough Museum.
-Well done to Graeme and Paul for some excellent detective work.
+*Update: Recorded as stone number PH1 in Chappell & Brown's 'Prehistoric Rock Art in the North York Moors' 2005 (PRANYM), it is now thought it may have come from one of the barrows that once stood a short distance to the south of the Hotel.
+See also the York Museum Stone which may be one of the lost stones mentioned above, another may be located in Scarborough Museum.

 Back to Map | Home